smccord/group2-machine-learning/README.md

    The neural network model and classifier has launched!

-  3. When they are finished, you will find the files summarizing the output and results of the model in the `/home/jovyan/results` folder.
-You can also access these files outside of the docker container by entering the command below.
+  3. When they are finished, you will find the files summarizing the output and results of the model in the `/home/jovyan/results` folder within your container.

+  4. To access the results outside of your container, first exit the container with the command below:

+     ```
+     exit
+     ```

+     To view the results, enter the command below (again, you should now be OUTSIDE of the container).

    ```
    sudo cat ${MYVOLDIR}/fileyouwanttolookat